Alliance Jiu Jitsu

-Alliance (pronounced ah-lee-AHN-say from the Brazilian origin, but uh-LAHY-uhns in the American/English form) is one of the most prominent Brazilian jiu-jitsu associations and the current defending World team champion, having won the titles at the World Championships from 2008 to 2016.
-They also won the World Championships back to back in 1998 and 1999.
+Alliance is a Brazilian jiu-jitsu association.
 Alliance was founded by Romero "Jacare" Cavalcanti and his students: Fabio Gurgel, Alexandre Paiva, and Fernando Gurgel.
-Alliance Global headquarters is in Atlanta, Georgia at the Alliance Martial Arts Academy, where "Jacare" is the head instructor.
-Fabio Gurgel, also known as the "General", is the co-leader of Alliance and the head instructor at Alliance São Paulo (São Paulo, Brazil).
+Alliance Global headquarters is in Atlanta, Georgia, at the Alliance Martial Arts Academy, where "Jacare" is the head instructor.
+Fabio Gurgel is the co-leader of Alliance and the head instructor at Alliance São Paulo (São Paulo, Brazil).
 Alexandre "Gigi" Paiva heads the third main Alliance academy in Rio de Janeiro, Brazil.

 In 2010, Alliance won all major competitions: European Championship, Pan American Championship, and the World Jiu-Jitsu Championship; an accomplishment which has never been achieved by any other team in history.

-History of Alliance
+History

 Alliance was founded in 1993, by Romero Jacaré Cavalcanti, Fabio Gurgel, Alexandre Paiva and Fernando Gurgel.